 - Do reductions in profitability happen often?
 If so, how often do they happen and what is the company doing to improve profitability?

 The MD&A section is also a good place to get a grasp about what the key business indicators are.
 In other words, as investors, we need to identify the unique indicators that provide us with information on the performance of this particular business as compared to the industry standard.
 There are specific numbers in each industry that are driving the performance a business.

-An example of this could be for a restaurant chain, under "key measures we use to evaluate our company" or a similar header, management would discuss measures they are using to determine whether or not they've been successful over a period or not.
-This may include number of restaurant openings, comparable restaurant sales growth, average unit value (how much each restaurant generates in sales), store weeks open, and more.
+An example of this could be for a restaurant chain, under "key measures we use to evaluate our company" or a similar name, management would discuss measures they are using to determine whether or not they've been successful over a period or not.
+This may include the number of restaurant openings, comparable restaurant sales growth, average unit value (how much each restaurant generates in sales), store weeks open, and more.

 Some companies, such as AMD, will not provide key measures as it may not be very relevant to its industry.
-Regardless, ensure that you read through and completely understand the MD&A section before investing in a company.
+Regardless, ensure that you read through and completely understand the MD&A section before investing in a business.